Continuum limit for discrete NLS with memory effect: Continuum limit

-Since $p-1$ is even, we can consider the cases where the derivative hits each of the terms in the last product.
+We use this equality on the first term in \eqref{eq:pdifference}.
+Since $p-1$ is even, we can consider the cases where the derivative hits each of the terms.
 We use the H\"older inequality to put the terms with a derivative in $\dot{H}^1_x$ and all the others in $L^{\infty}_x$.
 In all cases we obtain:

 As before, taking squares and summing in $m\in\Z$ yields the desired inequality.
-The second term in \cref{eq:pdifference} may be treated analogously.
+The second term in \eqref{eq:pdifference} may be treated analogously.

 {\bf Step 2.} Finally, we prove the estimate for $(s_1,s_2)=(0,1)$.
-Consider the first term in \cref{eq:pdifference}.
-When $x\in [mh,(m+1)h)$, we can estimate this by:
+Consider the first term in \eqref{eq:pdifference}.
+When $x\in [x_m,x_{m+1})$, we can estimate this by:

-We square this and integrate over $x\in [mh,(m+1)h)$.
+We square this and integrate over $x\in [x_m,x_{m+1})$.

 We finally sum in $m\in\Z$ and obtain: